kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

   .setNetworkId("testnet04"): IBuilder;
 ```

-### createTransaction
+## createTransaction

-After you set all parts of the command, you can create the transaction object by
-calling the `createTransaction` method.
+use `createTransaction` to create the transaction object.
-This method adds all of the default values to the command, converts `cmd` to a string, and adds the hash.
+The `createTransaction` method adds all of the default values to the command, converts `cmd` to a string, and adds the hash.
 You must add signatures to the transaction object using a wallet to submit the transaction to the blockchain.
 For information about adding signatures from a wallet, see [Signing transactions](#signing-transactions).